FortiGate

 Important

 Oracle provides configuration instructions for a tested set of vendors and devices.
-Use the correct configuration for your vendor and software version.
+Use the correct configuration for the vendor and software version.

-If the device or software version that Oracle used to verify the configuration does not exactly match your device or software, you might still be able to create the necessary configuration on your device.
-Consult your vendor's documentation and make any necessary adjustments.
+If the device or software version that Oracle used to verify the configuration doesn't exactly match the device or software, you might still create the necessary configuration on the device.
+Consult the vendor's documentation and make any necessary changes.

-If your device is for a vendor not in the list of verified vendors and devices, or if you're already familiar with configuring your device for IPSec, see the list of supported IPSec parameters and consult your vendor's documentation for assistance.
+If the device is from a vendor not in the list of verified vendors and devices, or if you're already familiar with configuring the device for IPSec, see the list of supported IPSec parameters and consult the vendor's documentation for help.

 Oracle Cloud Infrastructure offersSite-to-Site VPN, a secure IPSec connection between your on-premises network and a virtual cloud network (VCN).